Manual Route Planning: Is It Still Relevant?

 9 Sustainability Inefficient routing can lead to high carbon emissions.
 Route optimization leads to reduce fuel consumption and lower carbon emissions.

 10 Risk management Difficult to anticipate and manage risks like vehicle breakdowns or driver’s availability.
-Many systems offer features to manage risks such as alternate routing and capacity planning.
+Many systems offer risk management features such as alternate routing and capacity planning.

 11 Customizability The route can be customized manually, but it consumes a lot of time and might lead to errors.
 Many systems offer easy customization of routing parameters to best-fit business needs.